 Flat taxes are appealing because they're simple: You pay a flat rate, and your tax calculations are done.
 But as illustrated in the examples above, regressive taxes place more of the tax burden on people with lower incomes — many of whom currently pay little or no income tax at all.

-modifiedproportional tax.
+For that reason, most "flat tax" proposals are a modified proportional tax.
 While the details vary from plan to plan, these proposals often:

-- Establish a minimum income threshold under which no taxes are paid
+- establish a minimum income threshold under which no taxes are paid

-- Keep some tax credits, such as the Child Tax Credit and Earned Income Tax Credit
+- keep some tax credits, such as the Child Tax Credit and Earned Income Tax Credit

-- Allow a small number of deductions, such as those for donations to charity or home mortgage interest
+- allow a small number of deductions, such as those for donations to charity or home mortgage interest

 For most of us, paying taxes is inevitable.
 But the impact they have depends on the tax system used and your income.